Private Information Retrieval Over Gaussian MAC: System Model and Problem Statement

 We assume the servers receive the queries through independent control channels, and do not have access to each other's queries or answers.

-In this work, we consider the problem of PIR over the Gaussian MAC and the block-fading Gaussian MAC as depicted in Figure \ref{fig-PIR_System_model}.
+In this work, we consider the problem of PIR over the Gaussian MAC, and the block-fading Gaussian MAC as depicted in Figure \ref{fig-PIR_System_model}.
 Accordingly, the user observes a noisy linear combination of the transmitted signals from the servers through the channel,

 where $h_{k} \sim \mathcal{N}(0,1)$ are the real channel coefficients and $\b{z}$ is an i.i.d., Gaussian noise, $\b{z} \sim \mathcal{N}(0,\b{I}^{n\times n})$.
-Note that the index $i$ in the received input denotes the private index and not time.
+Note that the index $i$ in the received input denotes the private index of the desired message and not time.
 Let $\b{h}= (h_{1},h_{2},...,h_{N})^T$ denote the vector of channel's coefficients.
-We assume a memoryless block-fading channel model, i.e., the channel remains constant during the period of codeword transmission of size $n$; we assume that in each slot the user knows the channel vector while the servers do not have this information\footnote{Our security guarantee does not depend on this assumption at this stage.}.
+We assume a memoryless block-fading channel model, i.e., the channel remains constant during the period of codeword transmission of size $n$; we assume that in each slot the user knows the channel vector while the servers do not have this information\footnote{Note that in case the channel coefficients are globally known the PIR rate given in this work can be further improved since the servers may design their codebooks accordingly (see \cite{zhu2016gaussian}).
+Furthermore, in Theorem \ref{the-retrieval rate for fading MAC} we show that this global knowledge does not affect our privacy scheme.}.
 When we examine the Gaussian MAC without fading, we fix $h_k=1$ for $k=1,...,N$.
 In addition, we assume an average power constraint on the codewords, i.e., $\|\b{x}_k\|^2 \leq nP$.

 Upon receiving the mixed response $\b{y}(i)$ from all the servers, the user must be able to decode the required message $W_i$.
 Let $\widehat{W_i}$ denote the decoded message at the user and define the error probability of decoding a message as